mongodb-university/Bluehawk/README.md

 # Bluehawk

-A file-parsing tool & markup schema
+Bluehawk is a markup processor for extracting and manipulating arbitrary code.
+In particular, it can:

+- Extract code examples for use in documentation
+- Replace "finished" code with "todo" code for a branch in a tutorial repo

-## What it does
+## Background

-Given a file (or directory of files) that use the markup tags, Bluehawk parses the file and outputs one or more files.
-There are 2 main processes:

-- **Step files:** Bluehawk will generate a markdown file with numbered steps and included code blocks.
-You can import this as some -- or all -- of the steps in a tutorial.

-- **Code files:** For each code file that has one or more code-blocks defined, Bluehawk generates a minimum of 4 files:

-  - Each code block, pulled out of the main code file, and parsed into it's "start" and "final" states.
-These files are saved as ** _{original_file_name}_.codeblock._{code_block_id}_._{extension}_ **

-  - The entire code file, with all of the code-blocks parsed into their "start" and "final" states.
-These files are saved in the **start** and **final** folders with the original file name.

-### Start and Final?

-A concept originally lifted from another internal project called "peekaboo", the idea is that you can develop a final code solution (say, a complete tutorial application), and then strip out parts that you want the learner to figure out and code themselves.
-So, one code base (compiles, passes tests, etc.) can be used to generate both a "starter" version for a learner and a "final" version so they can check their work....or just download it and cheat.
+A concept originally lifted from another internal project called "peekaboo", the idea is that you can develop finalized code (say, a complete tutorial application that runs), and then strip out parts that you want the learner to figure out and code themselves.
+So, one code base (compiles, passes tests, etc.) can be used to generate both a "starter" version for a learner and a "final" version so they can check their work... or just download it and cheat.

+Additionally, we needed a way to leave our code examples in compileable, testable projects while extracting the relevant part to paste in our docs.

 ## How to run Bluehawk